olitranpham/network-design/docs/DESIGN_DOC.md

 ### 2.1 Scope

 **New behaviors added:**
-- Implement RDT 2.2
+- Implement timeout mechanims in sender (RDT 3.0)
-- Add checksum field and validation
-- Add ACK packets
+- Handle ACK packet loss using timeout and retransmission
-- Add timeouts and retransmissions at sender phase
-- Add bit-error injection hooks
-	- ACK corruption injection (option 2)
+- Handle DATA packet loss using timeout and retransmission
- 	- DATA corruption injection (option 3)
+- Introduce packet loss injection mechanisms
-- Generate plots for all 3 bit-error injection options
+- Extend loss scenarios (Options 4 and 5_

 **Behaviors unchanged from previous phase:**
 - UDP sockets from Phase 1 used for data file transport